The Planet Mercury is the closest planet to our sun and is the smallest planet in the solar system. It is named after a roman god.

 Mercury is the fastest moving planet in our Solar System and is the nearest planet to the Sun.
 Mercury is one of the four terrestrial planets, being a rocky body like the Earth.
 It is the smallest of the four.
 The largest feature on Mercury is the Caloris Basin.

 How big is the planet mercury?
+2440 km

 When was planet mercury discovered?
 Unknown

 Color of planet mercury?
 Orangery

 How long is a year on Mercury?
 88 days.
 Venus is 225 days, Mars is 687 days and Earth is 365 days.

 Mercury orbits the sun at an average distance of about 36 million miles (58 million kilometres), compared with about 93 million miles (150 million kilometres) for Earth.